AdobeDocs/experience-platform.en/help/ai-assistant/ui-guide.md

 ### View citations {#view-citations}

-You can verify responses returned to you by AI Assistant by reviewing citations available with every answer.
+You can verify responses returned to you by AI Assistant by reviewing citations available with every product knowledge answer.

 +++Select to view an example of how to display sources